crossbario/autobahn-js/README.md

 var autobahn = require('autobahn')
 ```

-> Ignore any potential error messages regarding missing Visual C++ components.
-These have no influence on the actual result of the install.
+> On Windows, ignore any potential error messages regarding missing Visual C++ components. **Autobahn**|JS depends on packages which try to build native extensions for higher performance - but that is not strictly necessary for running.

 ## Browsers